Greg-Boggs/gregboggs.com/content/blog/drupal-8-content-modeling.md

 ## Getting Started

 One of the first things to do when building a Drupal site is to build content types.
-So, before you start a site build, start with either a content model or a detail page wireframe.
+So, before you start a site build, start with either a content model or a detail page wire frame.
 This [spreadsheet from Palantir](https://docs.google.com/spreadsheets/d/15htLLWLguhwiuTLg_nndQNpgWVdUMy6UaR_d1q-v6iw/edit#gid=0) will help you.
 The home page design may look amazing, but it's unhelpful for building out content types.
 Get the detail pages before you start building.

 ## Why Reduce Complexity?